DonalChilde/AA_Logbook_Export_old/README.md

 # AA_Logbook_Export

 Exports American Airlines logbook data to a more useable format.
+The XSLT version of this script

 ## Python script instructions

+Requires python >= 3.7

+instructions TODO

+- installing python
+- downloading aaLogbookExport
+- installing aaLogbookExport
+  - virtual environments
+- using same

 ### To download your logbook in XML format